ubernostrum/django-registration/docs/simple-workflow.rst

-.. _simple-backend:
+.. _simple-workflow:
 .. module:: registration.backends.simple

-The "simple" (one-step) backend
+The "simple" (one-step) workflow
 ===============================

-As an alternative to :ref:`the default backend <default-backend>`, and an example of writing alternate workflows, django-registration bundles a one-step registration system in ``registration.backend.simple``.
-This backend's workflow is deliberately as simple as possible:
+As an alternative to :ref:`the default registration workflow
+<default-workflow>`, and an example of writing alternate workflows,
+``django-registration`` bundles a one-step registration system in ``registration.backend.simple``.
+This workflow is deliberately as simple as possible:

 1. A user signs up by filling out a registration form.